crybot/linformer/typst/main.typ

 a pointwise multi layer perceptron.]

 In the standard Transformer model, each attention layer employs the scaled dot-product attention (SDPA) introduced by
-@vaswani2017, both for the encoder's self-attention and the decoder's self-attention and cross-attention.
-The Linformer instead uses the linearized attention mechanism proposed by @linformer2020 everywhere except in the self-attention stage of the decoder's layers, because of causality requirements (See @causal-masking).
+@vaswani2017.
+Linformer instead uses the linearized attention mechanism proposed by @linformer2020 everywhere except in the self-attention stage of the decoder's layers, because of causality requirements (See @causal-masking).

-The implementation of Linformer we provide employs shared projection matrices $E, F$ across heads, but different for each layer.
+The implementation of Linformer we provide employs shared projection matrices $E, F$ across heads.
 This is one of the variants proposed by the authors @linformer2020.

 Both the standard Transformer and the Linformer adopt residual connections and Layer Normalization applied after each attention block and feed forward layer as in @vaswani2017.
-Sinusoidal positional encoding and learned embeddings have been used for both architectures.
+Sinusoidal positional encoding and learned embeddings were used for both architectures.

 @tab-hyper shows the hyperparameters that have been set for both models, including every variant of Linformer tested.